 Special event posts

 Holidays and other special dates are great for tying in with your social content.
-We all remember the big days like Christmas and Halloween, but lesser known celebrations like Cheese Toast Day, Penguin Awareness Day, and Lost Sock Memorial Day can all help you create fun and engaging content for your customers.
+We all remember the big days like Christmas and Halloween, but lesser-known celebrations like Cheese Toast Day, Penguin Awareness Day, and Lost Sock Memorial Day can all help you create fun and engaging content for your customers.

 Don’t forget big sales events like Black Friday and Cyber Monday.
 These are two of the most important days of the year for business marketing.
-Add them to your content calendar now so you can remember to plan and share relevant content in the weeks leading up to these sales.
+Add them to your content calendar now (right now) so you can remember to plan and share relevant content in the weeks leading up to these sales.

 Different content for different channels